Moschino Models: Gay-positive, socially-aware, sometimes naked couture

 Representing the reservation, The Savage is amongst the few indigenous wrestlers.
 He’s on a warpath of destruction using his tomahawk chops, Scalper, and Dreamcatcher to punish anyone who stands in his way.

-Gay connection: Kyle regularly tags himself at drag brunches and other events at the Phoenix, "the best gay bar in Las Vegas."
-Well, wrestling and drag have a lot in common.
-They're both about creating a bigger-than-life persona.
+Kyle regularly tags himself at drag brunches, underwear parties, and other events at the Phoenix, "the best gay bar in Las Vegas."
+So I'm concluding gay or at least gay-allied.

 Euphoria Episode 2.3: Two high school boys in love in the 1990s, followed by gay/bi affairs. penises, and Brock O'Hurn